wesnermichel/trivia/README.md

 This is our first project, we will be using HTML5, CSS3, Javascript with DOM manipulation.
 The goal is to make a browser based game.

 ## Project Choice
-For my first project, I decided to go woth the trivia game.
+For my first project, I decided to go with the trivia game.

 ## Project Description